AyushKshitij45/Binary/README.txt

 Second Example(Very Important Records):

-This is another one of many ways that a user might use binary file for.
+This is another one of many ways in which a user might use binary file.
 It's similar to a database of student details(we are using only name and roll no as an example for simplicity).
 	eg(expected output):{Name: student1, Roll no.:STD1}